CaioCavalcanti/aws-developer-certification/services/IAM.md

         - Great for troubleshooting an issue which you suspect is IAM related
 - You use different types of security credentials depending on how you interact with AWS.
 For example, you use a user name and password to sign in to the AWS Management Console.
 You use access keys to make programmatic calls to AWS API operations or to use AWS CLI commands.
     - When working on development, you need to use AWS access keys to work with AWS resources
+- To **assume a role**, an application calls AWS **STS AssumeRole API** operation and passes the ARN of the role to use
+    - When you call this API you can pass an optional JSON policy to restrict permissions (not possible to grant permissions in excess of those allowed by the role assumed)

 ## Critical Terms
 - Users: end users (people)